 5. Learn to Fall Down Safely

 Next, we need to learn how to fall down safely.
 I know you are anxious to move, but this step is crucial to not getting injured.
-Failure is common in anything new you are trying to learn.
-And failure in skating is falling.

 The goal here is not to eliminate falling down.
 You are going to fall sometimes.
 The goal is to keep you skating because we are trying to minimize the severity of your falls.
-That way you do not injure yourself and you can keep rolling!

-3 Ways to Fall on Rollerblades
+3 Ways to Fall Safely on Rollerblades

 It goes without saying, but beginner roller skaters need to go slow, avoid hills, debris and other objects (like cars and pedestrians).
 Carpet or grass is a perfect place for a beginner to practice with skates on.
 This allows you to get used to walking in your rollerblades and practice new stances, postures and moves.